 “The potential for IoT analytics is tremendous, as hinted at by our 2017 IoT revenue growth of 60 percent,” said Mann.
 “The new SAS IoT division brings together R&D, marketing, product management, enablement, and channel sales.
 Its goal is to continue to develop, deliver and support powerful IoT Analytics software that covers the entire analytics lifecycle – batch, streaming and edge – all designed to help customers create value from their IoT investments.”

 Companies use IoT analytics in myriad ways including:

 - Manufacturing – Manufacturers use IoT analytics to improve uptime on the factory floor, enhance product quality, and track raw materials and finished goods as they move through the operation.

-- Retail – Retailers customise interactions with connected consumers and improve inventory transparency using IoT analytics.
+- Retail – Retailers customize interactions with connected consumers and improve inventory transparency using IoT analytics.

-- Healthcare – Connected health care devices deliver customised care plans to patients, track medication use, and automate communication between patient and physician.
+- Health Care – Connected health care devices deliver customized care plans to patients, track medication use, and automate communication between patient and physician.

-The central technology for the new IoT division is SAS® Event Stream Processing, software that analyses high-velocity data while it’s still moving, so action can be taken immediately.
-SAS Event Stream Processing is scalable, embeddable and distributable, and strengthens SAS’ position in the growing edge-analytics ma8urket.
+The central technology for the new IoT division is SAS® Event Stream Processing, software that analyzes high-velocity data while it’s still moving, so action can be taken immediately.
+SAS Event Stream Processing is scalable, embeddable and distributable, and strengthens SAS’ position in the growing edge-analytics market.
 Forrester pointed to SAS Event Stream Processing as a Leader in its report, The Forrester Wave™: Streaming Analytics, Q3 2017.

-To learn more read the product brief, SAS Analytics for IoT.
+To learn more, please read the product brief, SAS Analytics for IoT.